-- The mortality table was updated from RP-2014 White Collar Headcount Weighted Mortality Tables with MP-2015 Generational Improvement Scale (with Blue Collar adjustment for Police and Fire Personnel) to the RP-2014 White Collar Headcount Weighted Mortality Tables with MP-2017 Generational Improvement Scale (with Blue Collar adjustment for Police and Fire Personnel). - The retirement and withdrawal tables for all employees were updated. - The discount rate was changed from 3.50 percent to 3.30 percent.
+- The health care trend rates were changed to better anticipate short-term and long-term medical increases. - The mortality table was updated from RP-2014 White Collar Headcount Weighted Mortality Tables with MP-2015 Generational Improvement Scale (with blue collar adjustment for police and fire personnel) to the RP-2014 White Collar Headcount Weighted Mortality Tables with MP-2017 Generational Improvement Scale (with blue collar adjustment for police and fire personnel). - The retirement and withdrawal tables for all employees were updated. - The discount rate was changed from 3.50 percent to 3.30 percent.

-4. Defined Benefit Pension Plans - Changes in Significant Plan Provisions, Actuarial Methods, and Assumptions
+5. Defined Benefit Pension Plans - Changes in Significant Plan Provisions, Actuarial Methods, and Assumptions